Sadhinrana/flat-bill-management-system/README.md

 ## Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact me or create an issue in the repository.